mpkleine/ChaseMappr/README.md

 a point east and pause for 10 seconds<br>
 a point south and pause for 10 seconds<br>
 a point west and pause for 10 seconds<br>
-and finally point straight up.
+and finally point straight up in the "bird-bath" position.
 The program will then exit.<br>

 <b>Replay Routine</b><br>
 If you add a command line parameter of "replay" this program runs through a replay routine to send a past balloon flight to the serial connection of the pointing device.
 It will output all of the LilyGO and balloon locations for the run stored in the ChaseMapprReplay.txt file located in the documents folder.
 Note that there is a separate replay pause variable so you can change the pause between packets sent to the serial port on replay.<br>